Cuh4/AuroraFramework/README.md

 You can view examples over in the `examples` folder.

+## 😔 | Quirks
+- Creating UI in the Player Service onJoin event when UI with the same name in g_savedata is about to get instantiated from the UI Service will cause the original UI to get overwritten.
+I can't think of a way to fix this.
+This happens because the Player Service is initialized before the UI Service.
+If this happened the other way around, the UI Service would break when loading UI parented to players from g_savedata.
+To get around this, you could create UI the next tick after the onJoin event by utilizing a delay.

 ## 📃 | Features
 - **Services** - This framework contains numerous functions/"classes" for different things that are categorized depending on what they do.
 These functions/"classes" go under services.
 - **OOP-Based** - This framework is entirely OOP-based.
 To apply something to a player, or a vehicle, you must find the player/vehicle object and call a method inside of the object.